jtrapp18/wandr-personal-travel-journal/README.md

 Future Enhancements

-	•	Backend Integration: Connect to a real database for persistent data storage.
 	•	Improved Authentication: Add password encryption and user management.
 	•	Mobile Responsiveness: Optimize the app for mobile devices.
 	•	Social Features: Allow users to share itineraries and reviews.